carlohamalainen/carlohamalainen.github.io/_posts/2017-03-12-raspbian-with-full-disk-encryption.md

 /dev/mmcblk0p1                63M   21M   42M  34% /media/carlo/boot
 </pre>

-It&#8217;s a good idea to make a backup of the working installation:
+It's a good idea to make a backup of the working installation:

 <pre>dd if=/dev/mmcblk0 of=pi-debian-unencrypted-backup.img
 </pre>